In a Nutshell:

 • Ideally, you’ll want to get an air purifier that has an UltraHEPA filter and an adequate amount of activated carbon.

-Wildfires have always been a part of life in some locations, but they are certainly becoming more severe.
+Wildfires have always been a part of life in some locations, but they are certainly becoming more severe and more frequent.

 If you live in a wildfire-prone area, I’d definitely recommend getting an air purifier now if you don’t have one already.
 But even folks who don’t live in an area with regular fires can still experience the downstream effects of poor air quality as the smoke drifts to other places.